Talent

 With a professional acting career that spans nearly four decades, Golden Globe winner and Emmy Award-nominated actor Dylan McDermott has built an impressive resume of diverse and memorable acting roles.

-McDermott debuted in his leading role as Supervisory Special Agent Remy Scott on CBS’ FBI: MOST WANTED on April 12, 2022, during the third season of the hit Dick Wolf series, now in its fifth season.
-His character also appeared in the franchise’s 2023 global crossover event with FBI and FBI: INTERNATIONAL.
+McDermott debuted in his leading role as Supervisory Special Agent Remy Scott on CBS’ FBI: MOST WANTED on April 12, 2022, during the third season of the hit Dick Wolf series, now in its sixth season.
 Additionally, McDermott garnered accolades for reprising his fan-favorite role of Richard Wheatley, Elliot Stabler’s (Chris Meloni) nemesis, on the second season of Wolf’s NBC series “Law & Order: Organized Crime.”

 McDermott had his breakthrough role in the film “In the Line of Fire” opposite Clint Eastwood.
 Since then, his filmography includes “Miracle on 34th Street”; “Steel Magnolias” alongside Julia Roberts; “Home for the Holidays”; “Olympus Has Fallen” alongside Gerald Butler and Morgan Freeman; “The Perks of Being a Wallflower” with Kate Walsh, Emma Watson and Logan Lerman; and the comedy “The Campaign” with Will Ferrell and Zach Galifianakis.